WIFIMETRIX USER GUIDE

 - DFS Testing -- if you are too close to the AP then it may be necessary to use the 20 dB attenuator (included).
 The optimum distance between the device and the AP under test is greater than 7-10 feet.

-WifiMETRIX is a new type of diagnostic tool that uses a dual-band 802.11 (i.e. Wi-Fi) chip to monitor and troubleshoot Wi-Fi networks.
-It implements two important features — AirHORN and WifiPROBE.
-The built-in Wi-Fi chip can perform both signal generation (AirHORN) and throughput diagnostics (WifiPROBE) on each channel.
+WifiMETRIX is a new type of diagnostic tool that uses a 6 GHz radio module to simulate radar pulses and a dual-band Wi-Fi chip to monitor and troubleshoot Wi-Fi networks.
+It implements three important features — DFS testing (patent pending), AirHORN and WifiPROBE (patented).
+The 6 GHz radio module has been programmed to simulate radar patterns (DFS testing), and the built-in Wi-Fi chip can perform both signal generation (AirHORN) and throughput diagnostics (WifiPROBE) on each channel.

 The AirHORN function is an RF signal / channel generator that transmits stable and accurate RF signals for each of the Wi-Fi channels, and aids in testing Wi-Fi antennas, RF shields and wireless networks.